Fredrik Pallesen Knudsen

-Fredrik Pallesen Knudsen (born 30 August 1996) is a Norwegian footballer who plays for Brann.
+Fredrik Pallesen Knudsen (born 30 August 1996) is a Norwegian footballer who plays for and captains Brann.

 He started his youth career in the Møhlenpris neighborhood club SK Djerv, and also played for its senior team in the 4. divisjon.
 Joining SK Brann's junior ranks in 2012, he finished his junior career as captain of the Brann team that won the 2014 Norwegian Junior Cup.
 Among his teammates who later became professional were Ådne Nissestad, Markus Olsen Pettersen, Emil Hansson, Joachim Soltvedt and Håkon Lorentzen.
 The next year he made his debut as a Norway youth international.